tsunami416604/azure-docs.hu-hu/articles/mobile-services-ios-handling-conflicts-offline-data.md

 ### Summary

-In order to set up the completed project from [Get Started with Offline Data] to detect conflicts, you first added the ability to edit and update the todo items.
+In order to set up the completed project from [Get Started with Offline Data][Get Started with Offline Data] to detect conflicts, you first added the ability to edit and update the todo items.

 To do so, you added a new item details view controller, connected the main view controller and the details view controller, and finally added the ability to save edits and push them to the cloud.